Memorable Manitobans: Thomas Boniface Molloy (1878-1948)

 Contractor, MLA (1914-1915).

 Born at Shelley on 28 November 1878, son of John Molloy (a Dominion Land Surveyor on early construction of the Canadian Pacific Railway) and Mary Daly, brother of John Patrick Molloy and William Molloy, he was educated at the Emerson School and the Winnipeg Normal School.
-In his youth, he assisted his father in surveying the eastern portion of Manitoba and later worked in railroad contracting.
+In his youth, he assisted his father in surveying the eastern portion of Manitoba, later worked in railroad contracting, and taught at East Selkirk School (1898-1899).

 1901 Canada census, Automated Genealogy.